West Coast Best Coast 2026

 Entry Acceptance Rules

-Each entry will consist of 3 x 330 to 500 ml bottles or cans that are void of all identifying information, including labels and embossing.
-Bottles should be capped, corked or swing-top closed.
-Printed caps are allowed, but must be blacked out completely.
-Cans, Brown glass or PET bottles are preferred; clear or green bottles of any kind will be disqualified.
+Each entry will consist of 2 x 330ml to 500ml bottles or cans that are completely clear of all identifying information, including labels and embossing.
+Printed caps are allowed but must be blacked out completely.

-All requisite paperwork must be submitted with each entry and can be printed directly from this website.
-Entry paperwork should be attached to bottles/cans with clear packing tape.
+All requisite paperwork (labels) must be submitted with each entry and can be printed directly from this website.
+Please attach the barcode directly to the bottle and cover it with clear tape.
+We find the wider clear parcel tape is good for labels.

 Be meticulous about noting any special ingredients that must be specified.
 Failure to note such ingredients may impact the judges' scoring of your entry.